What is Sanctions Screening?

 What are Sanctions?

-Sanctions are tools used by countries or international organizations to impose restrictions on certain activities or relations with specific regions, entities, or individuals.
-They are typically employed to address threats to national security or international peace, human rights abuses, and prohibit illicit activity.
+Sanctions are tools used by countries or international organizations, enforced by regulatory bodies, to impose restrictions on certain activities or relations with specific regions, entities, or individuals.
+To address threats to national security or international peace, human rights abuses, and to prohibit illicit activity, sanctions enforcement is typically employed.
 Sanctions can take various forms, such as financial restrictions, trade embargoes, and travel bans.

 Some of the most prominent governing and sanctioning bodies include: